How To Use Strong Verbs To Add Punch To Your Writing

 The third and most common definition of a strong verb is the one we use in writing and literature.

-In this case, a strong verb is one that is precise and highly descriptive to replace a weak verb that is not.
+In this case, a strong verb that is precise and highly descriptive replaces a weak verb that is not.

 The verb open is a weak verb.
-But unlatch, unlock, unbolt, and unbar are strong.
+But unlatch, unlock, and unbolt are strong.

 Strong verbs add more punch